Reference

 Low-cost carrier traps

-- EasyJet: Small under-seat bag free; larger overhead carry-on is paid.
+- EasyJet: Small under-seat free; larger overhead paid.

-- Include the wheels and handles.
-Most airline sizers measure from wheel tip to top of handle.
-So should you.
+- Include wheels and handles.
+Airline sizers measure tip to top.

-- Use the longest, widest, deepest point.
-Soft-side bags bulge when packed.
-Measure them packed.
+- Use the longest, widest, deepest point when packed.

 - Subtract nothing for "squish."
-If your bag is 23 in tall and the limit is 22, you will be challenged.
+23 in tall vs 22 in limit = challenged.

-Tips for keeping your carry-on out of the hold
+Tips for keeping carry-on out of the hold

 - Board early.
-Last-on passengers are the first ones forced to gate-check.
+Last-on passengers get gate-checked first.

-- Stand your bag upright in line.
-A vertical bag looks compliant; a horizontal one looks oversized.
+- Stand your bag upright in line — looks more compliant.

-- Use a slightly soft-sided bag for European travel — it will compress to fit the measuring frame.
+- Use a soft-sided bag for Europe — compresses to fit the frame.

 Need to estimate a shipment?